SIsilicon/WorldEdit-BE-Docs/docs/usage/regions/selection.md

 - `;sel extend`

     This mode works like cuboid mode, but with each second position, the selection expands.
-    Selecting the first position works like normal, but any second position after that will extend the cuboid selection to include the new point.
+    Selecting the first position works like normal, but any second position after that will extend the cuboid selection to include the new position.

+- `;sel sphere`

+    This mode creates a sperical selection.
+    The first position defines where the sphere is at, and the second position defines the radius.